 As a professional interpreter, I avoid any discussions with clients before the assignment.
 This is particularly important for on-site interpreting jobs.
 I usually arrive 15 minutes before the assignment starts and spend some time with the non- English speaker in the same waiting area.
 I believe that being professional and acting with honesty at all times is the key component of the AUSIT Code of Ethics.

 I was born in Iraq in 1994 and I finished high school in 2014.
-My family then moved to Turkey where I lived for two years.
+My family then moved to Turkey where I lived for 2 years.
 In September 2016, I arrived in Australia and I did not speak any English.
 It was a big challenge for me to learn a new language and to start a new life in a new country.
 I went to TAFE in Wagga Wagga, NSW where I studied English.
-Later on I started my first job in Australia as an interpreter at the Centrelink office in Wagga.
+Later on, I started my first job in Australia as an interpreter at the Centrelink office.
 In 2018 I moved to Sydney and attended a course to gain a credential from NAATI as an interpreter.